Here are three native mobile software features that boost manufacturers' operations.

-When it comes to a computerized maintenance management systems (CMMS), the key point to remember is that this solution isn't replacing or minimizing the role of your staff.
-Every automated feature offers workers more efficiency and effectiveness in their day to day work, especially when it comes to mobile applications.
+When it comes to computerized maintenance management systems (or CMMS software), the key point to remember is that this solution isn't replacing or minimizing the role of your staff.
+Every automated feature offers workers more efficiency and effectiveness in their day-to-day work, especially when it comes to mobile applications.

 When a technician inputs a maintenance request or works to complete a work order, he or she can view what parts are required versus what is available at that time, as well as what may be on order and what’s on hold for another work order.
 This capability can save a trip back to the desktop and give the rest of the team, including purchasing and inventory personnel, an accurate understanding of current availability.

 How much time went into a particular work order?
 A CMMS app will give a far more definitive answer to that question, with the ability for a technician to log the data as it happens, where it happens.
 Whether you’re tracking hours through the use of a mobile timer or automatically inputting particular values for specific activities, capturing the data via a mobile work order on an app is a boost to efficiency.
 Plus, now that you don’t have to factor in time spent at a desktop, you can get a better sense of how long a particular task will take, allowing you to better manage your technicians’ days.

 When an asset’s condition goes beyond what can be logged on an automated sensor – or if no such device is in place – a technician working on or inspecting the machinery can immediately update its condition via a CMMS app.
 This process can be easy and quick while keeping the record accurate.